The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: Comparison with optimised numerical QP magnetic fields

 In this section, we present numerically generated vacuum QP magnetic fields, with the primary purpose of corroborating the surface equations.
+We caution the reader that we do not implement the proposed optimization scheme of \S\ref{subsec: properties of surface equations}, but optimize 3D fields for QP, from which we compute the surface quantities.
 We present two sets of toroidal magnetic field configurations, with specifications detailed in table \ref{tab:equilibria specs}.
+These configurations were chosen because they are sufficiently varied to show the surface equations in different contexts, they exhibit sufficiently accurate QP to show regions where the surface equations are true, and they also fairly show where breakdowns can, and often do, occur.

 The first three magnetic field configurations were produced and optimised for using the {\tt DESC} code \citep{Dudt2020}.
+Their boundary surfaces are displayed in figure \ref{fig:3d_desc}.
 By the nature of the method for calculating the equilibrium field, this equilibrium necessarily has nested flux surfaces.
 Each configuration was produced by optimising for QP on the boundary (not throughout the whole volume), alongside an aspect ratio and rotational transform target on the boundary, and a vacuum target throughout the volume.
+The configurations were optimized via the proximal least-squares method.
+Furthermore, all configurations are converged, satisfying functional tolerance and gradient tolerance criteria.
+The weights in the objective function were chosen as the best performing from a set of five randomly-generated sets.
 The initial condition for the optimisation came from the same class as that in section 3 of \cite{Goodman23}.

 We also present two magnetic field configurations which were solved for by the {\tt SPEC} code \citep{Hudson2012}.
 They were optimised for using the adjoint methods developed in \cite{Nies_Paul_Hudson_Bhattacharjee_2022}.
 These configurations are exactly vacuum throughout the whole volume, which comes at the cost of not necessarily having nested flux surfaces.
 As with the other set, these configurations were generated by optimising for QP on the boundary, alongside an aspect ratio and rotational transform target.
 The initial condition for the optimisation was a rotating ellipse with the desired aspect ratio and rotational transform, as predicted by \cite{Mercier_1964}.
 In both sets of configurations, the optimisation took place in steps, with successive increases to the number of boundary modes \citep{landreman22}.